 My next step is one of my favorite Thanksgiving traditions…the day-after leftover sandwich made with turkey, mashed potatoes, cranberry sauce, mayonnaise, and a bit of salt.

-Here’s a few other fermented cranberry recipes from other bloggers:
+A few other fermented cranberry recipes from other bloggers:

 Cultured Cranberry & Pomegranate Sauce from Musings of a Modern Hippie (fermented using kombucha)